raymondkeogh/irishcraft/README.md

     variable to prevent basket error.

 + **Bug:** Basket quantity selector.
 Decrement button allows user to put amount below zero.
-+ **Fix:** The code was allowing for two version of the quantity selector based on screen size, this in turn created duplicate id's which caused a conflict with the script to prevent decement below zero.
-Added seperate code with seperate id's and doubled up script to listen for id event.
++ **Fix:** The code was allowing for two version of the quantity selector based on screen size, this in turn created duplicate id's which caused a conflict with the script to prevent decrement below zero.
+Added separate code with separate id's and doubled up script to listen for id event.

-+ **Bug:** When entering irishcraft.herokuapp.com excluding the https prefeix the google and twitter login links won’t work as the redirect urls have https instead of http
++ **Bug:** When entering irishcraft.herokuapp.com excluding the https prefix the google and twitter login links won’t work as the redirect urls have https instead of http
-+ **Fix:** Added http version of site to allowed urls in google and twitter api's.
++ **Fix:** Added http version of site to 'allowed urls' in google and twitter api's.